-In the past decade there has been a noticeable increase in service sharing in certain pockets of northeastern Illinois - the Municipal Partnering Initiative, led by the Village of Glenview, is a notable example.
-At the same time, the consolidation of Evanston Township into the City of Evanston, as well as the efforts of DuPage County's Accountability, Consolidation, and Transparency Initiative, have provided tangible, replicable examples of wholesale rethinking of governance structures.
-These examples are notable for their progress and efficacy, but broader implementation of such concepts by the region's municipalities and integration across their departments is required.
-Informal agreements to share equipment and, occasionally, personnel, are currently undertaken by many of the region's municipalities, and frequently by smaller municipalities.
-These partnerships are largely small scale and infrequent, however.
-Absent an intentional and focused effort to build municipal capacity across northeastern Illinois, the potential cost savings and service improvements of municipal partnerships will remain unrealized.
+In the past decade, service sharing in certain pockets of northeastern Illinois has noticeably increased; the Municipal Partnering Initiative, led by the Village of Glenview, is a prominent example.
+The consolidation of Evanston Township into the City of Evanston, and the efforts of DuPage County's Accountability, Consolidation, and Transparency Initiative also have provided tangible, replicable examples of wholesale rethinking of governance structures.
+Broader implementation of such concepts by the region's municipalities as well as integration across their departments is needed.
+Likewise, many of the region's municipalities, particularly smaller communities, have informal agreements with their neighbors to share equipment and, occasionally, personnel.
+An intentional and focused effort to build municipal capacity across northeastern Illinois would help ensure these small-scale partnerships realize their full potential, including cost savings and service improvements.

 GO TO 2040 included many recommendations for local and regional action to achieve a wide array of goals.
 However, local capacity to execute goals is highly variable across the region.
 While some communities choose to have low staffing, revenues, and other measures of capacity, other communities face population, fiscal, and economic conditions that limit their ability to implement local and regional goals.
 At the same time, a number of the region's municipalities are able to outperform expectations through proficient staff, partnerships with neighboring communities, or other means.
-ON TO 2050 development offers an opportunity to explore how the next regional plan's recommendations may assist municipalities in implementation of that plan as well as their own local plans.
+The development of the region's next comprehensive plan, ON TO 2050, is an opportunity to explore strategies that will assist municipalities in implementing the region's plan and their own local plans.

-Municipalities face these challenges, but so do other units of local government - townships, school districts, and other special purpose units of government.
+Other units of local government, such as townships, school districts, and other special purpose districts, also face these challenges.
 Additionally, policy and budgetary decisions by the State of Illinois have profound effects on the capacity of municipalities to pursue their goals.
 However, it is frequently municipal officials and staff who must address public frustration about taxes, debt, plans, projects, and, more mundanely, potholes.
-After all, most people consider themselves living in a city or a village - rather than say, in a library district or mosquito abatement district.
-Fortunately, given their broad powers to tax, plan and invest, there is much that municipalities can do to affect their own capacity, and to improve the performance of government for the taxpayer and citizen.
+After all, most people consider themselves living in a city or a village - rather than in, say, a library district or mosquito abatement district.
+Fortunately, given their broad powers to tax, plan, and invest, municipalities can do a lot to improve both their own capacity and the performance of government for the taxpayer and citizen.

-CMAP's experience with the Local Technical Assistance (LTA) program highlights the impact of municipal capacity on a community's ability to implement local and regional goals.
-In the years since GO TO 2040, CMAP's LTA program provided stakeholders throughout the region with actionable plans to achieve local goals consistent with the broader aims of GO TO 2040.
-Through the work of many people and partners, there has been no shortage of local and regional planning in recent years that, if fully implemented, would significantly improve the economy, environment, and quality of life of communities throughout northeastern Illinois.
-But, local implementation of these plans has been inconsistently successful.
-Many communities have indicated that inconsistent or insufficient capacity limited their ability to execute local and regional recommendations, rather than lack of a desire to do so.
+CMAP's experience with the LTA program highlights how a municipality's capacity affects its ability to implement local and regional goals.
+Since the adoption of GO TO 2040, CMAP's LTA program has provided stakeholders throughout the region with actionable plans to achieve local goals consistent with the broader aims of GO TO 2040.
+Through the work of many people and partners, there has been no shortage of local and regional planning in recent years.
+If fully implemented, these plans would significantly improve the economy, environment, and quality of life of communities throughout northeastern Illinois.
+However, local implementation of these plans has been inconsistent.
+Many communities have indicated that inconsistent or insufficient capacity, rather than a lack of desire, has limited their ability to execute local and regional recommendations.

-Likewise, local capacity to execute regional goals such as increased multijurisdictional coordination, preserving high quality natural areas, implementing service sharing and consolidation, and working with adjacent municipalities on complex issues such as housing, transportation, and economic development is also highly variable.
-Dedicating the time and resources to pursue these goals may require additional staff expertise or more time than is available.
+Likewise, local capacity to execute regional goals-such as increased multijurisdictional coordination, preserving high-quality natural areas, implementing service sharing and consolidation, and working with adjacent municipalities on complex issues such as housing, transportation, and economic development-is highly variable.
+Pursuing these goals may require additional staff expertise or more time or resources than are available.
 Unless there is an immediate local benefit, these larger initiatives can be difficult to rationalize when facing staffing or budget constraints.